 What is Multiple Sclerosis (MS)?

-Since there is a majority of people with MS treated on the Coimbra Protocol, I am going to write WebMD’s definition here; «MS happens when your immune system attacks a fatty material called myelin, which wraps around your nerve fibers to protect them.
+Since there is a majority of people with MS treated are on the Coimbra Protocol, I am going to write WebMD’s definition here; «MS happens when your immune system attacks a fatty material called myelin, which wraps around your nerve fibers to protect them.
 Without this outer shell, your nerves become damaged.
 Scar tissue may form».

 The damage means your brain can’t send signals through your body correctly.
 Your nerves also don’t work as they should to help you move and feel.
 As a result, you may have symptoms like: